Caring.com

 Application information

-Applicants must submit an application in response to a Notice of Funding Availability (NOFA) posted on Grants.gov.
+Applicants must submit an application in response to a Notice of Funding Availability posted on Grants.gov.

 U.S Department of Housing and Urban Development-VA Supportive Housing Voucher (HUD-VASH)

-The HUD-VASH program was created as emergency homeless assistance for veterans.
-Its goal is to give homeless veterans access to permanent housing through public housing authorities.
-Veterans receive rental assistance through the HUD Housing Choice Voucher program and additional case management services through the VA.
+The federal government's HUD-VASH program provides veterans experiencing homelessness with access to permanent housing through public housing authorities.
+Veterans receive rental assistance through the HUD Housing Choice Voucher Program and additional case management services through the VA.
 By December 2023, the HUD had allocated nearly 112,000 vouchers to help house veterans nationwide.

 To help veterans achieve stability and remain housed, VA case managers may connect veterans with support services such as health care, mental health treatment, and substance use counseling.